PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 The *IBM BookManager BookServer* is incompatible with reverse-proxies, leading to spurious complaints about some temporary file not being found.
 Also if you open a *BOOK* directly by URL (example `/bookmgr/bookmgr.cgi/BOOKS/GC28-1251-08/CCONTENTS`) the actual *BOOK* being shown is a different one.

 Some *BOOK*s contain graphics.
-Unless there is a character based rendition included (such as with simple flowcharts), these obviously cannot be displayed with text based viewers.
+Unless there is a character based rendition included (such as with simple flowcharts), these obviously cannot be displayed with purely text based viewers.

 Using 3270 instead of 5250 has the advantage of providing not just 24 lines of text, but 43 (if configured correctly) - thus giving a better overview.
+Many older *BOOK*s are preformatted to be 80 chars wide.
+Thus, using a 132 character width terminal setting might not provide as beneficial as it seems.

 ### License
 This document is part of the IBM Documentation Utilities, to be found on [GitHub](https://github.com/PoC-dev/ibmdocs-tools) - see there for further details.
 Its content is subject to the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, also known as *Attribution-ShareAlike 4.0 International*.

 ### Preface
 Occasionally, there's a more or less large cache of *BOOK* files coming in.
 Since this is happening in an irregular but frequent manner, I tend to forget how to efficiently handle this situation.
 This document is primarily meant to serve as a reminder, and copy-paste snippet provider how to prepare/expand the OS/390 environment running in the *Hercules-390* mainframe emulator accordingly.
 If it helps others, very good!

+### Space considerations
+With the current amount of *BOOK*s I have (8 GiB) in tandem with wasted space because of logical blocks not filling the volume's physical blocks entirely, they will no longer fit on a single volume, despite the smaller byte count.
+You'll get error messages towards the end of the FTP upload.

+A solution for this issue is to use *two* volumes for *BOOK*s, and rework the preparations so both volumes will be used roughly equally.
+One file goes to the first volume, the next to the second, the third to the first, etc.

+This has not yet been done and has to wait until a still ongoing, manual, labor-intensive merge process of *BOOK*s with bungled document titles has commenced before.

 ----
 ## Preparation